nisheshawale/nisheshawale.github.io/_pages/about.md

 My main research interests lies in extracting information in the structured form from documents that are in an unstructured and semi-structured format.
 I am always looking forward to blend both NLP as well as computer vision techniques in information extraction as well as in AI projects in general.

+I am also a member of Sakura Science Club Japan.
+I possess strong leadership skills with creative problem solving abilities.

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->